-During the winter months you may be enjoying the cool weather and the beautiful scenery winter presets.
-But some people do not like winter because of their tooth sensitivity and tooth aches that are generally the result of freezing cold temperatures.
-Tooth sensitivity and aches may occur due to many reasons but being exposed to the cold weather during winter is one of the major reasons.
+During the winter months, you may be enjoying the cool weather and the beautiful scenery winter presets.
+But some people do not like winter because of their tooth sensitivity and toothaches that are generally the result of cold temperatures.
+Tooth sensitivity and aches may occur due to many reasons, but being exposed to the cold weather during winter is one of the major reasons.

 When you experience teeth sensitivity or pain during winter, it’s best to visit your dentist.
 Your dentist may discover that the problem is caused by a cavity or an exposed root.
 Another reason for the problem may be worn tooth enamel.
 If you are lucky, your dentist may decide that you only need to change your toothpaste and start using one that will reduce your problems.
 However, you should be ready for cases like an infection or tooth decay.

-Although in some cases the tooth sensitivity is not a sign of big problems, you should always consider the cases where your teeth may have serious problems, so you should never neglect consulting your dentist.
+Although in some cases the tooth sensitivity is not a sign of big problems, you should always consider the cases where your teeth may have serious problems, so you should never neglect to consult your dentist.

 Here are some suggestions for ways to strengthen your teeth so you may pass the winter with sensitive and ache free teeth:

 1) Breathe Through Your Nose

 Breathing in the cold air results in sensitive teeth.
 Therefore, when you’re outside during winter, you need to be careful about breathing through your nose and breathing out through your mouth to prevent sensitive teeth.